ravig31/ravig31.github.io/content/posts/enabling_wol.md

 title: Enabling Wake-on-Lan (and WAN) on Ubuntu 24.04
 ---

 For lot of the projects I do I need a dedicated Linux environment to use tools like `perf`.
-But personally daily driving Ubuntu is not really suitable for me and I enjoy using Apple Silicon Mac too much.
-The only problem was figuring out how to wake up my  Linux machine when I wasn't home, as I didn't want to leave it running 24/7.
-This is where Wake-on-LAN (WOL) became the perfect solution, allowing me to remotely power on my PC and SSH into it from anywhere.
-So here is how you can do it too
+But personally daily driving Ubuntu is not really suitable for me and I enjoy using my M1 Mac too much xd.
+I wanted a way to wake up my Linux machine when I wasn't home, as I didn't want to leave it running 24/7.
+This is where I came across Wake-on-LAN (WOL), which allowed me to remotely power on my PC and SSH into it from anywhere.
+Here is a little guide.

 ## Enable Wake-on-LAN in the BIOS

 The first and most fundamental step is to enable WOL in your motherboard's BIOS/UEFI settings.
 The exact location of this setting can vary, but you'll typically find it under a menu like "Power Management," "Advanced," or "PME (Power Management Events)."
 Look for an option like **"Wake on LAN," "Wake on PCI-E,"** or similar and enable it.